yashu1wwww/Twitter-auto-comments-with-multiple-accounts/README.md

 # Twiiter-auto-comments-with-multiple-accounts
 Twiiter auto comments with multiple accounts using selenium with python

-Here, I have added up to 5 accounts which will auto-login and auto-comment to the post.

 # Change the random words if you want different words.

 # change the post url in wherever it asked